 Key Valid Values Description [Engine] ShowEngine= 0 1 Should Connect automaticallystart the engine (1) or not (0).
-Default = 0 [Logging] Enable= 0 1 Should log files be generated (1) or not (0).
+Default = 0 [MapLogging] Enable= 0 1 Should log files be generated (1) or not (0).
 Default = 0 File= Path/file name of log file.
-Append= 0 1 Append to old file (1) or write over (0).
-Default = 0 MaxStrLen= Any integer up to 254 Assign number of characters to truncate log messages to (optional).
+For example: File=C:\Program Files\ALK Technologies\ PCMiler_2017_3\pcm_map.log Append= 0 1 Append to old file (1) or write over (0).
+Default = $0$

+MaxStrLen= Any integer up to 254 Assign number of characters to truncate log messages to (optional).
+Suggested setting = 254.
 DisplayTime= 0 1 When DisplayTime = 1, date and time are shown at the beginning of each line in specified log file.
 Default = 0 [Defaults] CalcType= Practical Shortest National AvoidToll POV Air The default routing type: most Practical, Shortest by distance, favor State + National Network highways (includes 53 Foot Trailer or Twins routing), avoid tolls, Personally Owned Vehicle (for DTOD), and air (straight line).
 Default = Practical Note: Toll-discouraged and national are based on Practical miles.
 Units= Miles Kilometers What unit of measure should distance be shown in.
 Default = Miles ChangeDest= TRUE FALSE When optimizing the route, should the trip's destination be optimized also (T).
 Default = False Borders= TRUE FALSE Should the engine try to keep routes within the United States (F), or can they cross and recross the borders at will (T).
 Default = True HubMode= TRUE FALSE Calculate the routes from the origin to each stop (T), not through each stop (F).
 Default = False AlphaOrder= TRUE FALSE List the states in the State Report in alphabetical order (T) or in the order driven (F).
 Default = True FerryMiles= TRUE FALSE Use ferry distances in mileage and cost calculations (T), or don't use (F).
-Default = True LightVehicle= TRUE FALSE Should the DLL use Light Vehicle routing (only available if Streets data is installed with PCMILER).
-Default=False MAPPING= TRUE (AS/400 parameter)
+Default = True

-FALSE Default = False EXPMAP= TRUE FALSE (AS/400 parameter) Default = False [Options] CustomRoute= TRUE FALSE Should PCMILER Connectuse Custom routing.
-Default = False HazRoute= (with PCMILER Hazmat addon only) None General Explosive Inhalant Radioactive Corrosive Flammable HarmfultoWater Hazardous material routing types for North America are: none (hazmat routing disabled), general, explosive, inhalant, radioactive, corrosive, or flammable.
+LightVehicle= TRUE FALSE Should the DLL use Light Vehicle routing (only available if Streets data is installed with PCMILER).
+Default=False MAPPING= TRUE FALSE (AS/400 parameter) Default = False EXPMAP= TRUE FALSE (AS/400 parameter) Default = False [Options] CustomRoute= TRUE FALSE Should PCMILER Connectuse Custom routing.
+Default = False HazRoute= (with PCMILER/Hazmat addon on only) None General Explosive Inhalant Radioactive Corrosive Flammable HarmfultoWater Hazardous material routing types for North America are: none (hazmat routing disabled), general, explosive, inhalant, radioactive, corrosive, or flammable.
 For Europe or Oceania , hazmat route types are: none, general, explosive, flammable, or harmful to water.
 Default (all regions) = None NOTE: "General" = "Other" in the PCMILER UI, they are the same route type and algorithm.
 PartialCityMatch= TRUE FALSE Enables the return of a city match on a partial match of 28 characters.
 Default = False HistoricalRoadSpe eds= TRUE FALSE Toggles activation of traffic data for use in time-based routing.
 Equivalent to the "Use Traffic Data" button in PCMILER.
 Default = False TranslateAlias= TRUE FALSE This setting pertains to geocoding in PCMILER FuelTax.
 It changes "" and "()" in a custom place name to a "Zip-City-State; Address" format.
 UseUSPostCodes= TRUE FALSE When set to TRUE, if a 5-digit postal code might be a U.S. or a Mexican code, the U.S. code will be used.
-Default = True (see note below) UseMexPostCodes= TRUE FALSE When set to TRUE, if a 5-digit postal code might be a U.S. or a Mexican code, the Mexican code will be used.
-Default = False NOTE: If UseUSPostCodes and code will be used.
+Default = True (see note below)